nopSolutions/nopCommerce-Docs/developer/design/tips-and-tricks.md

 1. Make sure you understand the difference between id and classes.
 You can apply classes to multiple elements, while ids refer to only one element.
 1. CSS style sheets do not allow you to start the name of your ids and classes with a number or other non-alphabetical character.
 1. Do not limit yourself to span and div tags only.
 There are a lot of other / better features offers by CSS to style a page.

+> [!TIP]
+> Make use of **Firefox Developer Tools** plug-in offered by Mozilla.
+It is a very useful tool which allows you to edit, debug, and monitor CSS, HTML, and JavaScript live in any web page.
+You can learn more about it here: [Firefox Developer Tools.](https://developer.mozilla.org/en-US/docs/Tools)
+> Or you can use the **Chrome DevTools tool**, which is part of the Chrome browser.
+You can learn more about it here: [Chrome DevTools.](https://developers.google.com/web/tools/chrome-devtools)